How to Build an Automated Invoice Processing System Using LeapOCR

 Step 5: Handle Asynchronous Jobs and Scaling

-For early prototypes or low volume, calling wait_until_done directly is fine.
-As volume grows, you’ll want more control.
+For prototypes or low volume, calling wait_until_done directly works.
+As volume increases, you’ll want more control.

 Simple approach: wait_until_done